 Professional liability insurance’s relatively narrow focus also means that a policy may not be sufficient to cover other needs that a business may have for liability protection.
 The differences between professional liability insurance and several other important forms of liability coverage are detailed below.

 Professional liability and general liability insurance both offer important coverage from claims that may be made against a business.
 However, general liability-as the name suggests-is more applicable to a variety of business and claim types, while professional liability is more targeted.

 General liability policies offer protection from a variety of claim types that all businesses might face, such as bodily injury, property damage, or reputational harm, that stem from the business’s usual operations.
 Common situations that might lead to a general liability claim include when a customer is injured while on the business’s premises, or when a business’s activities cause damage to another individual or business’s property.
-Most businesses should have a general liability policy in place, and along with commercial property insurance, general liability coverage is one of the standard components of a Business Owners’ Policy or Commercial Package Policy.
+Most businesses should have a general liability policy in place.

 Professional liability insurance is more tailored to the specific liability exposures that professional service businesses might encounter.
 These are usually financial harms that might come to a client as a result of errors or omissions in the service provided.
 For example, if an accountant makes an error on a business’s tax filing, the business might sue to recover the costs of subsequent audits or tax penalties.
 Because not all businesses provide the types of services that might lead to such claims, professional liability is not usually included in general liability policies and is instead available as a separate policy.